Downtown Brooklyn Walking Tour

 Continue heading south on Ashland Place and you will encounter one of the borough’s most iconic buildings.
 Soaring 512 feet in height, the Williamsburgh Savings Bank Tower (1 Hanson Pl.) has been a prominent feature of the Brooklyn skyline since its completion in 1929.
-The tower was an expansion of the Williamsburgh Savings Bank – one of Brooklyn’s earliest financial institutions which began operations in 1851.
-Although today the tower has been converted into upscale lofts, the building has retained much of its original architectural character.
-The neo-Romanesque façade features a series of setbacks which enhances the buildings verticality, while also permitting light and air into the surrounding streets.
+The tower was an expansion of the Williamsburgh Savings Bank - one of Brooklyn’s earliest financial institutions which began operations in 1851.
+Although today the tower has been converted into upscale condominiums, the building has retained much of its original architectural character.
+The neo-Romanesque facade features a series of setbacks which enhances the building’s verticality, while also permitting light and air into the surrounding streets.
 Make sure to check out the building’s most distinctive architectural elements which include three forty-foot arched windows on the building’s base along Ashland Place, a Moorish dome, and one of the largest four-faced clocks in the world.

 14) Barclays Center:

 Merge right and head back onto Flatbush Avenue.
-At the southeast intersection of Atlantic and Flatbush Avenues is Barclays Center (620 Atlantic Ave.).
-Designed by award-winning architectural firms AECOM and SHoP Architects, and opened in September 2012, Barclays Center is Brooklyn’s premier multi-purpose arena and the #1 concert venue in the country.
-In addition to serving as home of the Brooklyn Nets basketball team, the arena hosts many concerts and entertainment events.
-The arena will be the home of the New York Islanders hockey team beginning in 2015.
+At the southeast intersection of Atlantic and Flatbush Avenues is Barclays Center (620 Atlantic Ave.), Brooklyn’s premier sports and entertainment complex.
+Designed by award-winning architectural firms AECOM and SHoP Architects, Barclays Center opened in 2012 and has presented performances by such music legends as Barbra Streisand, The Rolling Stones, and Jay-Z, just to name a few.
+The arena is also home to the Brooklyn Nets basketball team, as well as the future home of the New York Islanders hockey team.

 This comprehensive tour of Downtown Brooklyn is now complete!
 Your tour ends at the Atlantic Avenue station, which provides extensive subway service (2, 3, 4, 5, B, D, N, Q, R), bus service (B41, B45, B63, B67, B103), and LIRR train connections.
 You can take public transportation, or walk, to any one of Brooklyn’s other great neighborhoods, including Park Slope, Fort Greene, Boerum Hill, Prospect Heights, DUMBO, or Prospect Park.